jetbrains-academy/rustlings-course/Generic Types, Traits, and Lifetime/Intro/Removing Duplication by Refactorings/task.md

 let largest = largest(number_list);
 ```

-You will also see the extracted function:
+You will also see the extracted function below the `main` function:

 ```rust
 fn largest(list: Vec<i32>) -> i32 {